Jspsun/UnofficialWealthsimpleApi/README.md

 ### How I did it:
 - At first I tried regular webscraping with beautiful soup.
 It worked...until I realized that the site is rendered with JS.
 Good choice on them but oh boy did it make my job difficult 👍
-- After that, I started using Selenium to actually open an instance of chrome and wait for the JS to render the DOM elements
+- After that, I started using Selenium to actually open an instance of a webrowser (I used phantomJS) and wait for the JS to render the DOM elements
 - I found identifiers for each element that I needed to interact with (ie. css classes, form names etc.).
 Using the identifiers, I was able to enter data and click buttons that I needed to
 - I then parsed and fetched my current AUM
-- After that, I built the scraper into a REST API and deployed it on AWS
+- After that, I built the scraper into a REST API and deployed it on heroku

 ### Using the API
-Submit a JSON to the server at (still working on getting a nice url)
+Submit a JSON to the server at [https://unofficialwealthsimpleapi.herokuapp.com/](https://unofficialwealthsimpleapi.herokuapp.com/)
 Here's what it should look like
 ```
 {